gcordner/former-model-2023/README.md

     http://wordpress.docksal
     ```

-## Install phpcs

-1. Follow the instructions here: https://docs.docksal.io/tools/phpcs/
+## TwentyTwenty will be the foundation for our new theme.